-The most significant impact is in respect of the group's London head office premises.
-As at 30 June 2018, the group's future minimum lease payments under non-cancellable operating leases amounted to £89,841,000, on an undiscounted basis, of which £75,946,000 relates to its 8 Finsbury Circus office.
+The most significant impact is in respect of its London head office premises.
+As at 30 June 2018, the group's future minimum lease payments under non-cancellable operating leases amounted to \pounds 89,841,000, on an undiscounted basis, of which \pounds 75,946,000 relates to its 8 Finsbury Circus office.